siddharthreddy232/NursingHome-FinancialAnalysis/README_nursing_home_financial_analysis.md

 ## 📄 Final Report

-- See `final report.docx` for the complete findings and analysis.
+- See `final report bana620.docx` for the complete findings and analysis.

 ## 👨‍💻 Authors